Pembrokeshire Beaches Weekend

 Our hostel is is set in five acres of stunning grounds overlooking a golden sanded Blue Flag beach and the Teifi Esturary; which is occasionally visited by seals, porpoises and even bottlenose dolphins.

 The hostel, perched above the dunes at one end of the Pembrokeshire coast path with stunningly good walks, cycle routes and even surfing spots within a stones throw.
-On the inside, this former inn is a thoroughly modern hostel is cosy and bright - making it the perfect Spring get away from the madness of real life.
+On the inside, this former inn is a thoroughly modern hostel is cosy and bright - making it the perfect late Summer get away from the madness of real life.

 So come along for a weekend of friends, fresh air and relaxation with OutdoorLads friends old and new!